F ∙ L ∙ E ∙ D ∙ G ∙ E

 Dr. Docker is a Professor in the Department of Biological Sciences at the University of Manitoba in Winnipeg.
 Her research interests include conservation genetics of fishes (particularly lampreys and underappreciated freshwater fishes in Manitoba), the genetic basis of parallel phenotypic evolution (particularly the evolution of non-parasitism in lampreys), sex determination and sex differentiation in lampreys, and the use environmental DNA (eDNA) for monitoring of aquatic organisms.
 She teaches BIOL 2210 The Chordates and BIOL 4212 Systematics and Biogeography of Fishes.

-In addition to teaching and research, Margaret serves as the co-chair of the Freshwater Fishes Subcommittee of the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), on the Great Lakes Fishery Commission Sea Lamprey Research Board, and as the Editor-in-Chief of the journal Environmental Biology of Fishes.
+In addition to teaching and research, Margaret serves as the co-chair of the Freshwater Fishes Subcommittee of the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), on the Great Lakes Fishery Commission Sea Lamprey Research Board, and as the Lead Editor of the Journal of Great Lakes Research.
 She is a part of the GEN-FISH (Genomic Network for Fish Identification, Stress and Health) team of researchers, professionals, and community members who are working to develop and validate genetic tools to cost-effectively assess the location, abundance, and health of Canada’s freshwater fishes, and FishCAST, an NSERC CREATE program committed to training the next generation of fisheries and aquatic science leaders.

 Land Acknowledgement